2020 United States presidential election in New York: Analysis

 New York continued its streak as a solidly blue state, with Biden winning 60.87% of the vote to Trump's 37.74%, a Democratic victory margin of 23.13%.
 Due to a decrease in third-party voting, both candidates increased their party's vote share from 2016, though Biden's margin of victory was slightly wider than Hillary Clinton's.
+Statewide elections in New York are heavily influenced by New York City, a Democratic stronghold which tends to provide sizable margins to the Democratic Party though every Democratic nominee since Bill Clinton's first run (1992) still would have won statewide if it were excluded.
+Biden continued this streak as he would have won upstate New York (excluding New York City's results), albeit by a much smaller 52.4% to 45.9% margin, or 2,923,127 votes to Trump's 2,561,315.

 New York's inexperience processing a large number of mail ballots, having only legalized no-excuse absentee voting in 2019, led to weekslong delays in counting them.
 Over two million ballots and over 20% of the votes were cast by mail.
 New York failed to meet its November 28 deadline to certify the election, with hundreds of thousands of votes still uncounted.
 State Senator Michael Gianaris commented, "if we were a swing state in this presidential election, this would be a national scandal".
 New York's voting tabulation was updated on March 15, 2021.

 The delay in the counting of mail-in ballots wrongly made it seem at first that Biden had underperformed Hillary Clinton in 2016, a phenomenon referred to as a "red mirage."
 However, when all the votes were counted, Biden outperformed Clinton's margin over Trump by about 0.6 percentage points.
 This was due to a major improvement across Upstate New York and on Long Island.
-Meanwhile, four of New York City's five boroughs shifted towards Trump (with the exception of Staten Island).
+Meanwhile, four of New York City's five boroughs shifted towards Trump (with the exception of Staten Island, which shifted left by less than 1%).